Mutahar789/attacking-av-with-driver/README.md

 ## Useful Tips

-1. The DReyeVR Ego vehicle is NOT the same as a standard CARLA vehicle type (when built with vanilla CARLA API).
-You must use the built Python API .whl corresponding to your DReyeVR build — not the official CARLA release.
+1. The DReyeVR Ego vehicle is NOT a CARLA wheeled vehicle type object when built with vanilla CARLA API.
+You must use the built Python API .whl corresponding to your DReyeVR build (not the official CARLA release) for installing using pip.
 2. **Freeing the CARLA port (2000)**: If CARLA was not closed cleanly, port 2000 might be stuck:
 ```bash
 netstat -ano | findstr 2000